-2. Click Next to display the following screen.
+2. Click Next to display the screen on the following page.

 Enable IGMP Multicast checkbox: Tick the checkbox to enable IGMP multicast (proxy).
 IGMP (Internet Group Membership Protocol) is a protocol used by IP hosts to report their multicast group memberships to any immediately neighboring multicast routers.